Jon-Becker/research/papers/evm-compiler-fingerprinting/evm-compiler-fingerprinting.md

 ### 1. Data Collection

-We collected a random sample of 5,000 verified contracts for both Solidity and Vyper from Etherscan, saving their exact compiler version in a CSC.
+We collected a random sample of $5,000$ verified contracts for both Solidity and Vyper from Etherscan, saving their exact compiler version in a CSV.

 Those interested can view the full raw data [here](https://gist.github.com/Jon-Becker/fc0869c1a1090f3b4211d0d888bdd95a), but here's a slice of the data: